-PLARC Advocacy Teams
+Pre-Law Advising Center Advocacy Teams

 Moot Court (PSCI 4v67) is an exercise in appellate advocacy, and is modeled after the appellate procedure employed in state and federal courts.
 Students are given a hypothetical case and about 20-25 actual precedents with which to construct both petitioner and respondent oral arguments on a Constitutional Law topic to present to the Supreme Court of the United States.
 Students take a class to develop, practice and refine oral arguments for tournament competition.

-Mock Trial (PSCI 4366) is a competition designed to simulate trial-level advocacy.
+Mock Trial (PSCI 4v66) supported by the Honors College, is a competition designed to simulate trial-level advocacy.
 Students are given a hypothetical case in the form of a 150-page packet with affidavits, evidence, case law and legal documents.
 Teams of six (three attorneys and three witnesses) compete against teams from other schools in rounds that are judged by practicing attorneys and law students.
 Rounds consist of opening statements, direct- and cross-examinations of witnesses, and closing arguments.
 Attorneys are judged on their ability to argue for inclusion or exclusion of testimony according to the Rules of Evidence, their advocacy skills, and their ability to think on their feet.
 Witnesses are judged on their knowledge of the fact pattern, and their ability to develop a consistent, credible characterization.
-Pre-law students develop the analytical and presentational skills necessary for success in law school and careers in litigation.
+Pre-law students develop the analytical and presentational skills necessary for success in law school advocacy and careers in litigation.
 Students interested in careers other than law benefit from enhanced public speaking skills and the ability to think strategically.

-Although UTD Mock Trial is a relatively young program, having been founded in the fall of 2006, it has enjoyed considerable success and has established itself as one of the premier programs in Texas.
 The program is not limited to pre-law students, and students with an interest in theater are especially welcome.
 Although some students enter the program with experience in high school mock trial, debate or similar activities, the program is structured so that no such experience is necessary.
 There are no specific academic prerequisites for participation in the program, although permission of the instructor/coach is required.

 UTD Mediation is one of the premier programs in the nation, having won the national championship in the advocate/client division three times and having three different students win the individual award for top mediator.
-UTD sends three teams to the national tournament each year in early November.
-Since space on the traveling teams is limited to nine students, tryouts are held in mid- to late-September in the form of an instructional session followed by a tournament with teams from other north Texas schools.
+UTD sends teams to the national tournament each year in early November.
+Since space on the traveling teams is limited to nine students, tryouts are held in mid- to late-September in the form of an afternoon-long instructional session followed by a tournament with teams from other north Texas schools.
 The program is open to any student with an interest in alternative dispute resolution and is not limited to pre-law students.
 There are no specific academic prerequisites.
-Students interested in participating in the program should contact the coach, Michael Gunnin, no later than the end of August.
+Students interested in participating in the program should contact the coach, Tony Seagroves, no later than the end of August.